-**A degree in Nutrition and Dietetics requires admittance to a post-baccalaureate, accredited internship for eligibility to become a Registered Dietetian.
+**A degree in nutrition and dietetics requires admittance to a post-baccalaureate, accredited internship for eligibility to become a registered dietitian.
 PA Scholars may elect to seek an accredited internship following completion of their bachelor's degree and start in the PA program after the internship or complete the internship following the completion of the PA program.

 The application requirements are as follows: